dart-lang/http/.github/ISSUE_TEMPLATE/1--package-http---failing-connection.md

 # Diagnosing:

 - Attempt the request outside of Dart, for instance in a browser or with `curl`.
-- Attempt the request with the dart:io or dart:html equivalent code paths.
+- Attempt the request with the dart:io or package:web equivalent code paths.